 Worm wee, or the liquid that drains out of the bottom of your worm farm, is an extremely potent liquid fertiliser.
 It needs to be diluted with water before use, ideally to about the colour of tea.

 Wandering around the garden with a watering can of diluted worm wee and selecting plants to fertilise is strangely one of my favourite garden tasks.

-Originally published in my Newcastle Herald column 'Less is More' 15th February 2014.
+Originally published in the Newcastle Herald Monday 1st September 2014.